How to Choose the Right Newborn Photographer for Your Family

 A classic parent shot with a newborn on the bed.
 This photo was taken during my newborn in-home session.

-7. Make Sure the Photographer Has Clear Terms of Service You Fully Understand
+7. Make Sure the Terms of Service Are Clear and Easy to Understand

 How I do it: